shahidzain67/av-stpa/STPA/level-2/level-2-human-UCAs.md

 	   SD does not provide manual brake cmd when vehicle does not detect traffic control device that requires slowing (e.g. red light, stop sign, etc.) <br><br>
 	   SD does not provide manual brake cmd when emergency vehicle is present <br><br>
 	   SD does not provide manual brake cmd when vehicle speed exceeds planned test limits <br><br>
-	   SD does not provide required manual brake cmds when Autonomous SW is not controlling brakes. (overridden, disengaged, Estop) <br><br>
+	   SD does not provide required manual brake cmds when Autonomous SW is not controlling brakes (overridden, disengaged, Estop) <br><br>
 	   SD does not provide manual brake cmd when automated steering is inconsistent with vehicle speed (e.g. about to destabilize vehicle)
     </td>
 	<td class="Providing">